dtro-devuk/KnowledgeBase/Microservices/Azure/ServiceFabric.md

 --- | --- | --- | --- | ---
 *Azure Service Fabric Knowledge base* | dtro-devuk | 1.0 | Root | **0**

+Azure Service Fabric is a Platform-as-a-Service offering, which promises us a way to build highly reliable, massively scalable cloud based services

+* Service Fabric comes in different flavours catering to different requirements.
+* There are two APIs available to us,
+1. Reliable Actors and
+2. Reliable Service(s) API's,
+* and the services we build can be either **stateful** or **stateless**.

 ### Intro

 * [Martin Fowler - MicroServices](https://martinfowler.com/articles/microservices.html)